Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Aliens have been abducted by Jayesh.
+Jayesh pisses gold and craps chocolate.

-Updated on: [3/10/2025]
+Updated on: [4/10/2025]
 <!-- #jokeEnd -->